fastapi/fastapi/deployment.md

 * [Install a GitHub Action self-hosted runner following the official guide](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners#adding-a-self-hosted-runner-to-a-repository).

 * When asked about labels, add a label for the environment, e.g. `production`.
+You can also add labels later.

 After installing, the guide would tell you to run a command to start the runner.
 Nevertheless, it would stop once you terminate that process or if your local connection to your server is lost.